Watch Information and History

 Accutron, the first watch to keep time through electronics, is introduced.
 It is the most spectacular breakthrough in timekeeping since the invention of the wristwatch.
 This revolutionary timekeeping concept of a watch without springs or escapement is operated by an electronically activated tuning fork.
 The Accutron watch goes on to become a presidential gift to world leaders and other dignitaries.
 President Johnson declares it the White House’s official Gift of State.

 The Accutron Tuning-fork watch becomes the first wristwatch certified for use by railroad personnel.
-1962 is also the year that Bulova introduces its Caravelle line of jeweled watches.
+The year 1962 is also when Bulova introduces its Caravelle line of jeweled watches.
 Designed to retail at $10.95 to $29.95, Caravelle competes with non-jeweled watches in the same price range.

 Bulova runs national commercials for Accutron on many popular television shows including the Dean Martin Show and The Man from U.N.C.L.E.